 What is Ergonomics and What Are Its Applications?

-Ergonomics is a science‑based profession that aims to maximize human performance while minimizing the risk of injury.
-The word ergonomics refers to the “science of work” and is derived from the Greek words ergo (work) and nomos (laws).
-The terms “ergonomics” and “human factors” are often used interchangeably or together.
+Ergonomics is a science‑based discipline dedicated to maximizing human performance while minimizing the risk of injury.
+The term ergonomics refers to the “science of work” and is derived from the Greek words ergon (work) and nomos (laws).
+The terms “ergonomics” and “human factors” are often used interchangeably or in combination.

-In this way, Human Factors and Ergonomics (HFE) examines physical, cognitive, social, technical, organizational, environmental, and other related factors, as well as the complex interactions between humans and other people, environments, tools, products, equipment, and technologies.
-Ergonomics specialists study human capabilities in relation to work activities.
-Today, however, the term is commonly used to describe the science of “designing jobs to fit the worker, rather than forcing the worker to fit the job.”
+Human Factors and Ergonomics (HFE) examines a wide range of elements, including physical, cognitive, social, technical, organizational, and environmental factors, as well as the complex interactions between humans and the systems with which they interact.
+These systems may involve other people, environments, tools, products, equipment, and technologies.
+Ergonomics specialists study human capabilities and limitations in relation to work activities.
+Today, the concept is commonly summarized as the science of designing jobs and systems to fit the worker, rather than forcing the worker to adapt to the job.

-Ergonomics encompasses all aspects of a job—from physical stresses affecting joints, muscles, nerves, tendons, and bones to environmental factors that influence hearing, vision, comfort, and overall health.
+Ergonomics encompasses all aspects of work.
+This includes physical stresses that affect joints, muscles, nerves, tendons, and bones, as well as environmental conditions that influence hearing, vision, comfort, and overall health.

-Ergonomics is considered both a science and a profession.
-As a science, it focuses on understanding how humans interact with other elements of a system.
-As a profession, its goal is to optimize human well‑being and overall system performance through the application of data, principles, theories, and methods.
+Ergonomics is therefore considered both a scientific field and a professional practice.
+As a science, it seeks to understand how humans interact with other components of a system.
+As a profession, its objective is to enhance human well‑being and improve overall system performance through the application of research findings, principles, theories, and established methods.

 What is the importance of ergonomics?